michaelgrigoryan25/LibraryManagementSystem/README.md

 ## Overview

-The Library Management System project is a comprehensive software solution developed by students of the Introduction to Object-Oriented Programming course (CS120) at the American University of Armenia.
+The Library Management System project is a comprehensive software solution developed by leasers of the Introduction to Object-Oriented Programming course (CS120) at the American University of Armenia.
 The system aims to provide an efficient and user-friendly platform for managing library operations in educational institutions, public libraries, and other similar organizations.